raymondworkshop/old.myblog/about.md

 <br>

 I like problem solving and reading.
-My projects are at [github](https://github.com/muyun) and my projects/research are [here](http://muyun.github.io/research/).
+Some of My projects are at [github](https://github.com/muyun) and my research are [here](http://muyun.github.io/research/).
 In my free time, I'd like to explore something new.
 All opinions here are my own.
 <br>